broken-helix/card-game/README.md

   Blackjack is a python terminal game hosted on Heroku.
 Blackjack is a classic card game where players try to get a higher score than the opponent, without going higher than 21 points.
 If the player gets a score of exactly 21, they have Blackjack.<br><br>
   The Blackjack python game is played by a single player, with the opponent being the computer.
 Unless the score is equal to or greater than 21 points, the player will be given the option to either stick with their current cards or twist, which tells the program to deal another card to the players hand.
 Once the player has finished their turn, either by selecting to stick, reaching a score of 21 or going over the 21 point limit, the computer will make its choice to stick or twist, unless it has a score of equal to or greater than 21 point.
 Once all selections have been completed, the program decides who won and increments the game play scores.<br><br>
   Each card in the pack has a value:
-* Number cards have the same value as their respective number (ie 2 of Hearts is worth 2 points)
+* Number cards have the same value as their respective number (for example: the 2 of Hearts is worth 2 points)
 * Jack, Queen and King cards have a value of 10 points
 * The Ace starts with a score of 11 points, but can change to 1 point if the overall score is too high